 An external 3rd-party application can access resources.
 In this case, HubSpot is trying to get your Facebook friends to list to import it into their system.

 In OAuth 2.0, at any time when a user wants to log in, he will be redirected to the login page, or a new pop-up page will appear for the authorization, unlike OpenID.

 In OpenID, whenever a user wants to log in to a third-party app, he should enter his OpenID credentials to the 3rd-party applications.

 After that, the 3rd-party app will redirect the user to the OpenID provider to confirm the login process.
-This is the main difference between OAuth 2.0 and OpenID.
+This is the main Detailed difference OAuth 2.0 vs. OpenID.

 Suppose you’ve ever visited a new website and signed up(after agreeing to T&C).
 In that case, it will automatically find new contacts via Facebook or your mobile communications, then you’ve most likely used OAuth 2.0